 - Cable Crossovers.

 If your arms are big, but your chest is small, you may need to decrease the weight that you’re using.
 This is to allow you to concentrate on using your chest to push the weight on bench press or to squeeze the weights with your pecs on cable crossovers.
 You really have to be conscious of all that you are doing while you are focusing on your reps.
 You have to ensure that your feet are placed on the ground, for example, you must make sure your butt stays on the bench, and you do not drop the weight on your chest.

 The whole time you’re doing any kind of pressing motion with your chest, you need to flare out your lats and squeeze your chest as much as possible.
 By doing this you just about force your pecs to stay taut.
 Flex your pecs and stretch between sets.

-The flatbench dumbbell press is the single workout that can come close to the bench press for building mass on the chest.
+The flat bench dumbbell presses the single workout that can come close to the bench press for building mass on the chest.
 Its range of motion is the advantage it has over the bench press.
-Whether it be with dumbbells or a straight bar, the incline press is also an outstanding way of building the upper chest.
-The only precaution is that you don't go too heavy and damage or overwork the shoulders.
+Whether it be with dumbbells or a straight bar, the incline presses also an outstanding way of building the upper chest.
+The only precaution is that you don’t go too heavy and damage or overwork the shoulders.

 It’s important to understand how to do a rep and how to set up your chest routine.
 First, your routine should consist of compound movements.
 For example, the bench press, incline and dumbbell fly make up a good routine.

 Warm thoroughly.
 Perform 3-4 working sets using weights that allow no more than 6-8 reps per set.
 Perform each rep by lifting the bar explosively but under control.
 Take 4-6 seconds to lower the bar.
 There should be no momentum and no cheating.
 Your form should be perfect.
 You can extend the set by racking the bar and counting to 8.
 Then unrack, and knock out more reps.
 Finally, add weight to the bar every other workout.